Frequently Asked Questions

 1. How does this Veg Box Scheme work?

-Our veg box scheme simply works by recruiting customers who commit to buy a weekly box of vegetables from our farmers over the year.
+Our veg box scheme simply works by recruiting customers who commit to buy a weekly or fortnightly box of vegetables from our farmers over the year.
 We ask our customers to set up a Direct Debit and select what size veg box they would like.
 Each week the produce arrives at our cold store from the farms and we pack everything up ready to bring to the collection points for you to collect.
 Read more about the steps involved here.

 2. What happens if I want to stop receiving a veg box?